 How GPS Pet Trackers Work

 Overall, low battery life is the biggest drawback of a GPS tracker.
-If your cat stays near the house, the battery may last for a week or longer, but once outside the home base (usually determined by your WiFi range), the battery will quickly drain in a few days.
+Many GPS trackers only have a battery life of a few days.
+If your cat stays near the house, the battery may last for a week or longer (on a good tracker), but once outside the home base (usually determined by your WiFi range), the battery will quickly drain in as little as a day.
 Many escaped indoor-only cats are too frightened to come out of hiding even for their owner and need to be humanely trapped.
 If you are not able to locate and catch your cat within a few days, their GPS battery will likely go dead.

 - Can locate your cat even if they have traveled far from home.